Uberi/botty-bot-bot-bot/README.md

 To run in production mode, run `python3 src/botty.py SLACK_API_TOKEN_GOES_HERE`, where `SLACK_API_TOKEN_GOES_HERE` is the Slack API token (obtainable from the [Slack API site](https://api.slack.com/)).
 Alternatively, edit `example-start-botty.sh` to replace `SLACK_API_TOKEN_GOES_HERE` with the Slack API token, then run `./example-start-botty.sh`.

-Currently, a Botty instance is deployed for [nokappa.slack.com](https://nokappa.slack.com/) on DigitalOcean inside a [tmux](https://tmux.github.io/) session, to allow monitoring and management over SSH.
+Currently, a Botty instance is deployed for [nokappa.slack.com](https://nokappa.slack.com/) on EC2 inside a [tmux](https://tmux.github.io/) session, to allow monitoring and management over SSH.
 Code updates are done via Git.

 Developing Botty
 ----------------